quattor/documentation/docs/components/NCM_Component_grub.rst

+- convert_grubby_arguments

+ Given ``args`` string or hashref, update ``arguments`` hashref with add/remove hashrefs.
+Optional serial console kernel commandline option ``cons``

+ If ``args`` is a string, arguments prefixed with '-' are added to the remove hashref.

+ Returns ``arguments`` hashref with add and remove hashrefs.

+ If track is false, the values of add and remove hashrefs are the last encountered value.
+ If track is true, the values of add and remove hashrefs are arraysrefs with all encountered values.

+- assemble_grubby_options

+ Given ``arguments`` hashref, return the add and remove option arrayrrefs.

-- grubby_args_options
+- grubby_arguments_options

- Given string ``args``, split and convert into grubby commandline options to add and/or remove the arguments.
+ Given arguments hashref ``args``, convert into grubby commandline options to add and/or remove the arguments.
- Arguments prefixed with '-' are scheduled for removal If ``multiboot`` is true, generate multiboot commandline options
+ If ``multiboot`` is true, generate multiboot commandline options

  Returns a list of options.